aces/Loris-MRI/docs/04-Scripts.md

     with dicomTar.pl (see section 5.4 of
    [Pipeline triggering options](05-PipelineOptions.md)).

-In general, to re-load an imaging dataset through the pipeline from start (from `dicomTar.pl`) -- Ensure entries from the previous attempt to load the dataset have been removed from the following database tables:
+In general, to re-load an imaging dataset through the pipeline from the start (from `dicomTar.pl`) -- Ensure entries from the previous attempt to load the dataset have been removed from the following database tables:

 - `parameter_file`
-- `tarchive`
 - `mri_acquisition_dates`
 - `files` (best to delete from this table last)
 - `mri_upload`
 - `session` - not recommended - only if necessary, and only if no other data is associated to this session e.g. on the Behavioural side of Loris.
+- `tarchive`

 It is also recommended to remove from the tarchive directory the last generated `*.tar` package for this dataset, as well as files in the `assembly/`, `pic/`,